withastro/docs/src/pages/en/guides/markdown-content.md

 ## Markdown and MDX Pages

+### File-based Routing

 Astro treats any `.md` (or alternative supported extension) or `.mdx` file inside of the `/src/pages/` directory as a page.

 Placing a file in this directory, or any sub-directory, will automatically build a page route using the pathname of the file.

-📚 Read more about Astro's [file-based routing](/en/core-concepts/routing/).

-### Basic Example

-To start using Markdown in Astro, add a new file `page-1.md` to your project in the `src/pages/` folder.
-Copy the basic template below into your file, and then view the rendered HTML in your browser preview.
-Usually, this is at [http://localhost:3000/page-1](http://localhost:3000/page-1).

 ```markdown
 ---